octaviogarbet/ionicv3-example/README.md

 Here, we only explained how to make the Camera work in our app, but in `create-item.html`, `create-item.ts` and `create-item.scss` we also added: some style improvements, an action sheet to choose between camera and gallery, a form with the title and description, and a provider which will be the responsible to add the item created to the list.
 ## Storage

-Efficient key/value pair string or JSON objects, offering fall back to several techs, prioritizes order depending on the platform.
+Efficient key/value pair string or JSON objects, offering fall back to several techs, prioritized order depending on the platform.

 [Ionic Storage]